optimex-xyz/evm-smartcontract/docs/AssetChain-Payment.md

 #### Overview

-The `Payment` contract is a crucial component in the `PetaFi Protocol` ecosystem, responsible for handling the PMM's payments across different smart-contract enabled asset-chains.
+The `Payment` contract is a crucial component in the `Optimex Protocol` ecosystem, responsible for handling the PMM's payments across different smart-contract enabled asset-chains.
 It serves two purposes, namely facilitating secure payment made by PMM to the user, and collecting total charged fee incurred in the trade.
 The contract references the `Protocol` contract to access protocol-level configurations, such as the protocol fee receiver address.
 Additionally, it uses `SafeERC20` to handle token transfers safely, preventing transfer failures.